Acupuncture Fertility Support

 4. Embryo Transfer

-Each of the steps above are necessary to go through to complete an IVF cycle.
+Each of the steps above is necessary to go through to complete an IVF cycle.
 IVF is an Artificial Reproductive Technique designed by the wonders of modern scientific bio-medicine.
 The process begins with a woman’s ovaries being stimulated with fertility drugs to produce many follicles that contain eggs within.
 These eggs are then extracted from the woman’s body (before they are ovulated into the reproductive tract) and are placed in a petri dish where they are nurtured and incubated to keep them alive.
 Next, sperm is prepared and added to the petri dish to facilitate insemination/fertilization.
 The growth is carefully monitored for 3-5 days, and when the situation is right, meaning the appropriate growth has occurred, the embryos, or blastocysts are transferred to the woman’s uterus which has been being prepared to optimize the chances for implantation.
 The few weeks after the procedure, until it has been confirmed that a viable pregnancy has resulted, is quite possibly one of the longest and most stressful periods of time in a woman’s life.

 Alternatives to IVF